Controversies in professional sumo: Other scandals

 Violent affairs also came to light in 2017, when Sports Nippon reported that yokozuna Harumafuji had assaulted another wrestler (Takanoiwa) during a regional sumo tour in Tottori.
 According to the article, Harumafuji was allegedly drinking with other sumo wrestlers and admonished Takanoiwa because he was looking at his cell phone.
 Harumafuji struck him in the head with a beer bottle and punched him 20 to 30 times.
 Questioned by the Sumo Association's crisis management panel, Harumafuji admitted to assaulting Takanoiwa.
 This case triggered the launch of new procedures to ensure that scandals of violence would not be repeated within the Association and in 2018, the Association issued an official statement on the subject.

 However, hazing and violence have not disappeared from professional sumo and, in December 2022, Isegahama-oyakata announced his resignation as director after two junior wrestlers in his stable acted violently against younger wrestlers, with the victims beaten with wooden beams and burned with chankonabe hot water poured on their backs.

 In March 2023 a former lower-ranked wrestler in Sadogatake stable, Daisuke Yanagihara, sued the Japan Sumo Association and his former stablemaster Sadogatake (ex-Kotonowaka) on allegations that he was forced to quit the sport.
 Yanagihara claimed that his human rights were violated and that, during the COVID-19 pandemic when the Sumo Association instituted health protocols, Sadogatake denied his request to sit out of the January 2021 tournament over fears of contracting the virus following cardiac surgery.
 In the lawsuit, Yanagihara also alleged mistreatment of lower-ranked wrestlers in his former stable, such as being served meals containing meat that was years beyond its expiration date.
 As of July 2023 the Sumo Association has not commented on the allegations.

 In May 2023, Michinoku stable was also the subject of a controversy because a senior wrestler, Kirinofuji, assaulted another young wrestler, Yasunishi, with a frying pan and whipped him with a jump rope.
 Stablemaster Michinoku was then accused of having covered these facts of violence by contributing directly to the fact that the aggressor can remain within the stable in a first time, then, in a second time, to the fact that the aggressor can retire with dignity and without any charges brought against him.
 Hanakago-oyakata, the director of the Compliance Department, is also implicated for having let the aggressor go unpunished, despite having been informed late and by the victim.

+In February 2026 the Sumo Association was investigating a report that Isegahama (the 73rd yokozuna Terunofuji) physically assaulted Isegahama stable wrestler and former Miyagino stable member Hakunofuji.